Holding Companies In UAE | Make These 14 Decisions Upfront

 If you have any doubts, ask your agent to apply for pre-approval at an extra cost.

-7. Holding companies in UAE: If you have multiple passports, decide the one you will use everywhere and note UID number you will get from UAE immigration when you visit
+7. If you have multiple passports, decide the one you will use everywhere and note UID number you will get from UAE immigration when you visit

-If you have multiple passports, please use the same passport in your application as the one you traveled to the UAE on.
+If you have multiple passports, please use the same passport in your application like the one you traveled to the UAE on.

 If you have applied for a visa to enter UAE, your visa will have a Unique ID [UID] number that’s generated by the Immigration Department and will be required in different applications subsequently.
 So keep track of your visas and UID number.